TiagoMA90/digital-nomads/README.md

 The Fonts displayed in this website were imported from Google Fonts, the Icons displayed in the Footer imported from FontAwesome and Boxicons.

 # Wireframes
-The structure of the website is coherent, and the base.html is present on all pages.
-The skeleton of the body is consistent for all pages.
+The structure of the website is coherent and the base.html is present on all pages.
+The skeleton of the body is consistent for the whole website.
 The Website can be more or less defined for its complexity like this:

 - Reading the Home page: